trex-paxos/trex-paxos-jvm/README.md

 ```

 Journal writes must be crash-proof (disk flush or equivalent).
 The journal's `sync()` is intended to flush any
 commands into their slots and only then flush the `progress`.
-The general idea here is that your application
+The idea is that your application
-already has a database; it is almost trivial to implement this interface in our database.
-You can specify that
+already has a database; it is almost trivial to implement this interface in our main application database.
+You can specify that your application code will manage transactions.
+When you configure this library to
-your host code will manage transactions then the `sync()` method will not be called.
+say that you will handle the transactions in your command value up-call callback then the `sync()` method
+will not be invoked.

 See the Java doc on the `Journal` interface for more details.